Home

 Technical tabletop exercises

-A technical tabletop exercise will test the ability of the tech team to respond to an incident.
+A technical tabletop exercise will test the ability of the tech team to respond to a wide variety of threat scenarios.
 This revolves around very specific technical actions needed depending on the type of threat being experienced.

 For example, an attack based on a zero-day exploit might require scouring news and vendor websites for updated information on how to address that particular vulnerability, or for any patches that have been released.
 Whereas the response to a DDoS attack would likely be handled by initially blocking specific IP ranges.